A short-term opportunity?

 NCYF does not have a fixed winding-up date, but at each annual general meeting (AGM), shareholders are given the opportunity to vote on the continuation of the company as an investment company.
 This is an ordinary resolution.
 If this resolution were not passed, the board would put forward proposals to liquidate or otherwise reconstruct or reorganise the company.

 The trust’s year-end is 30 June.
-The annual results are usually released in October (interims in March) and its AGMs are usually held in November of each year.
-As discussed, NCYF pays quarterly dividends in November, February, May and August.
+The annual results are usually released in October (interims in March) and its annual general meetings (AGMs) are usually held in November of each year.
+As discussed on pages 19 and 20, NCYF pays quarterly dividends in November, February, May and August.

 NCYF is a Jersey-domiciled closed-ended investment company incorporated on 17 January 2007.
 Its shares, which have a premium main market listing, have been listed on the London Stock Exchange since 7 March 2007.
 NCYF was established for the purposes of moving the domicile of its predecessor vehicle, New City High Yield Trust Plc (NCYT), from the UK to Jersey.
 On 6 March 2007, the net assets, which totalled £52.9m, were transferred from NCYT into NCYF and an additional £15m of new capital was raised at the same time.
 The primary rationale for this change was to enhance net distributable income and increase investment flexibility.
 Prior to becoming NCYT, the trust had been through a number of iterations but always had a high-yield focus.
 The original vehicle was launched by Lazards in 1993.

 NCYF’s board is composed of five directors, all of whom are non-executive and considered to be independent of the investment manager.
 Other than NCYF’s board, its directors do not have any other shared directorships.
 The company’s articles of association limit the aggregate fees payable to the directors to a total of £250,000 per annum.